 - General Browsing: Less than 1 Mbps per device

 Even if you’re streaming 4K content, gaming, and browsing simultaneously on multiple devices, a plan offering 200–300 Mbps is more than sufficient for the average family.
-It’s no coincidence that the government defines high-speed broadband as just 100 Mbps—because that’s what most households truly need.
+It’s worth noting that the government defines high-speed broadband as just 100 Mbps—because that’s what most households truly need for everyday use.

 What to Do If Your Internet Feels Slow